KonstantinGasser/required/README.md

 ## Usage

-- `required:"yes"`: only checks if value not the default of type
+- `required:"yes"`: only checks if value not the default of type (tpye bool will be ignored since default could be intentionally)
 - `required:"yes, min=2, max=4"`: checks if value not the default and checks for conditions

 `min` and `max` works for following types: